LiemDQ/LiemDQ.github.io/content/posts/electrosynthesis.md

 Those are odds we'll just have to take.

-[^1]: It's important to note that this goes both ways: an inability to decrease output can be just as problematic as an inability to increase it.
+[^1]: This goes both ways: an inability to decrease output can be just as problematic as an inability to increase it.
 While the latter is associated with renewables, the former includes many coal and nuclear plants.
 In both cases, inflexibility is a negative externality that must be compensated for elsewhere.

 [^2]: This is one of those aphorisms that seems completely self-evident to the point of unhelpful banality.
 But in my experience, it's horrifically true, and actually very difficult to consistently implement.